Vibha Devi Yadav

-Vibha Devi Yadav (born 12 June 1966) is an Indian politician who was elected as a member of Bihar Legislative Assembly from Nawada constituency in 2020 as the candidate of Janta Dal (United).
+Vibha Devi Yadav (born 12 June 1966) is an Indian politician who was elected as a member of Bihar Legislative Assembly from Nawada constituency in 2020 as the candidate of Rashtriya Janata Dal (RJD).
+She resigned from RJD and joined Janta Dal (United) in 2025.
+She again elected as member of Bihar Legislative Assembly from Nawada constituency in 2025 as the candidate of Janta Dal (United).

-Political life
+Political career

 Yadav contested Nawada Lok Sabha constituency in 2019 as the candidate of Rashtriya Janata Dal but lost to Chandan Singh.